Cloud-CV/EvalAI/docs/source/architecture_decisions.md

 One way to process the submission is to evaluate it as soon as it is made, hence blocking the participant's request.
 Blocking the request here means to send the response to the participant only when the submission has been made and its output is known.
 This would work fine if the number of the submissions made is very low, but this is not the case.

-Hence we decided to process and evaluate submission message in an asynchronous manner.
+Hence we decided to process and evaluate submission messages in an asynchronous manner.
 To process the messages this way, we need to change our architecture a bit and add a Message Framework, along with a worker so that it can process the message.

 Out of all the awesome messaging frameworks available, we have chosen RabbitMQ because of its transactional nature and reliability.
 Also, RabbitMQ is easily horizontally scalable, which means we can easily handle the heavy load by simply adding more nodes to the cluster.